 Press this button to bring a single fixture or a group to full intensity.

-The Channel Master Fader controls the master output of the corresponding fixture, a group of fixtures or a cue.
+The Intensity Fader controls the intensity output of the corresponding fixture, a group of fixtures or a cue.

 By default, the headlight label, the group name or the cue name is displayed.
 But you can modify this.
 A double tap makes this field editable.